TahaGorme/slashy/README.md

 * Website which shows money in your account
 * ![image](https://user-images.githubusercontent.com/63650975/197828172-f868c128-a034-4344-9ec4-bc54225bdbd8.png)
 * Solves Captchas
-* Item transfer from alts to main
+* Item transfer from alts to main ( market method and serverevents pool method)
 * Auto Alerts reader
-* Editable cooldowns
+* Customisable cooldowns
-* Item Blacklist for auto transfer
 * Random delays between commands.
 The selfbot will run commands at random intervals.
 * Random commands every time.
 The selfbot will use a random command from the list provided in the config.json
 * Less Ram Usage
 * Auto sell
+* Auto Stream
+* Custom search locations
+* Auto buy tools when required
+* Autouse apple and horseshoe
+* Autobuy items
+* Auto redeem adventure voucher
 * Auto deposit all the money in bank
 * Solve all the trivia.
 If the bot does not know the answer of a trivia (less chances) the bot will click a random button
-*
+* Logs things in webhooks
 * Works with most of the commands
   * beg
   * postmemes